Suosihe/volcano_LTR/README.md

 ## Usage

-You need the LTR_retriver results to run the `volcano` pipeline.
-If you run EDTA, you may found the input files in `*mod.EDTA.raw/LTR/`.
-To get more details for preparation, you can see [Wiki](https://github.com/Suosihe/volcano_LTR/wiki).
+You need the `LTR_retriver` results to run the `volcano` pipeline.
+If you run `EDTA`, you may found the input files in `*mod.EDTA.raw/LTR/`.
+To get more details for input-file-preparation, you can see [Wiki](https://github.com/Suosihe/volcano_LTR/wiki).

 ### Classification